top of page

 Even though staff were being informed that they were accountable for areas of the implementation, "abundant enthusiasm" (directing staff not under their management) unintentionally undermined accountability causing confusion over who is doing what.

-But what about RASCI & SRASCI ??
+But what about RASCI & SRASCI and RACI 2.0 ??

 RASCI adds the concept of Support with SRASCI adding the further concept of Sponsor, the below explains this in more detail.

-SRASCI is an acronym for Sponsor, Responsible, Accountable, Support, Consulted & Inform
+RASCI is an acronym for Sponsor, Responsible, Accountable, Support, Consulted & Inform

 Why is this an important transformation of RACI and where would you use it?

-• Sponsor “Sets the high level vision and or direction of a project or set of tasks within a project" this may be a CEO, CFO and CTO etc. The Sponsor is not the "A" accountable for ensuring a task is completed nor do they direct those Responsible "The Doers" in relation to tasks and activities as this would undermine the "A".
+Sponsor “Sets the high level vision and or direction of a project or set of tasks within a project" this may be a CEO, CFO and CTO etc. The Sponsor is not the "A" accountable for ensuring a task is completed nor do they direct those Responsible "The Doers" in relation to tasks and activities as this would undermine the "A".
 However a Sponsor has the power to veto a project or set of tasks within a project.

 Responsible is “The Doer” the individual or Individuals who perform an activity —